sg893052/sonic-buildimage/system/syslog-msg-intf-name-xlate-HLD.md

 5. The localhost rsyslogd is not state-aware of any context from which a syslog message is originated.

+### A Note About SIGHUP Usage

+This document mentions using the SIGHUP signal to notify the rsyslogd process to reload its translation tables from files.
+While this works and is a valid way to reload the tables, experimentation has shown that there is a quicker way to do this by sending a special log message to rsyslog that is detected by an rsyslog configuration rule and calls reload_lookup_table() as its action.
+This special inband log message can be discarded.
+From a design perspective these two techniques are equivalent, however the implementation can use either one.

 ## 1.1 Requirements